Efficient Public Verification of Private ML via Regularization: Introduction

 \paragraph{Auditing Differentially Private ML}

 Focusing on DP-SGD~\cite{abadi2016deep}, much work has looked at establishing lower-bounds on its privacy guarantees~\cite{jagielski2020auditing, nasr2021adversary, steinke2024privacy}.
-This line of work is often formulated as privacy auditing, where one takes the role of an auditor and queries to the training algorithm datasets (and sometimes the specific gradient update rules), and observes the final distribution of models.
-In general, there are lower-bounds to how many samples from the model distribution one needs to infer the per-instance DP guarantees~\cite{gilbert2018property}, and also the fact that in the worst-case inferring (even approximately) the DP guarantees of an algorithm is NP-hard~\cite{gaboardi2019complexity}.
-Nevertheless, progress on ''tight" and efficient auditing has been made on benign DP-SGD training~\citep{nasr2021adversary,steinke2024privacy}.We will show that such black-box audits can be bypassed by an adversarial trainer.
+This line of work is often formulated as privacy auditing, where one takes the role of an auditor and queries the training algorithm with datasets (and sometimes the specific gradient update rules), and observes the final distribution of models.
+In general, there are lower-bounds on the number of samples from the model distribution one needs to infer the per-instance DP guarantees~\cite{gilbert2018property}, and also the fact that in the worst-case, determining the DP guarantees of an algorithm is NP-hard~\cite{gaboardi2019complexity}.
+Nevertheless, progress on ``tight" and efficient auditing has been made on some DP applications~\citep{nasr2021adversary,steinke2024privacy, keinan2025well}.
+We will show that such black-box audits can be bypassed by an adversarial trainer.

 \paragraph{Certifying DP} Past work has explored providing proofs that a model was obtained with DP while maintaining confidentiality (e.g., model and dataset are hidden to the verifier)~\citep{shamsabadi2024confidential}, and similarly for other dataset statistics~\citep{BGKW-Certified-Probabilistic-Mechanisms-2024}.
 However, to date, approaches to providing such proofs of DP for ML have involved verifying (nearly) all the compute used during training.
-For example,~\cite{shamsabadi2024confidential} reported that training a DP logistic regression model on MNIST (using a feature extractor) took 100 hours.
-In this paper we make significant progress, by providing an algorithm whose certification of DP only requires checking $n$ gradients (where $n$ is the dataset size).
-This is significantly smaller than common approaches to certifying DP training which take multiple passes on the dataset.
+For example,~\citet{shamsabadi2024confidential} reported that training a DP logistic regression model on MNIST (using a feature extractor) took 100 hours.
+In this paper we make significant progress, by providing an algorithm whose certification of DP only requires checking $n$ gradients where $n$ is the dataset size.
+This is significantly more efficient than common approaches to certifying DP training which take multiple passes on the dataset.